A one year nuanced partnership of support and development for a dance artist with Dance Ireland.

 With each Associate, we offer a suite of supports, including administrative support, studio space, advice and networking, in support of their self-directed projects.
 During their year-long association with Dance Ireland, our Associate Artists also act as ambassadors for the organisation and for dance as a whole.

 We maintain an open and responsive engagement with all our Associate Artists: Aoife McAtamney, Emma Martin, Liv O’Donoghue,Philip Connaughton, Maria Nilsson Waller, Catherine Young and Patricia Crosbie and Liam Scanlon.
-Keep up to date with current Associate Artist, Liam Scanlon by checking out Dance Ireland's Blog.
+Our newest Associate Artist is Luke Murphy.

 Sean Nós dancer Liam Scanlon is our Associate Artist for 2016-2017.
 Mayo born Liam is an award winning and accomplished Sean Nós performer, collaborator and teacher, working nationally and internationally.